Ssimoes48/EmployeeDB-SQL/README.md

 ![Question Data 7](Images/question7_data.PNG)

 8. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.

+Query: To show this view, I used a `COUNT` function to count the number of times a `Last_Name` was shared by employees.
+I labeled this new count as ‘Frequency’ to appear as a new Column in the Data Output.
+To count the ‘like’ `Last_Names` , I used a `GROUP BY` function to group the same `Last_Name`.
+Then I sorted the data in descending order by using an `ORDER BY` command.

 ![Question 8](Images/question8.PNG)